cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 - [Obsidian at Work - Share & showcase - Obsidian Forum](https://forum.obsidian.md/t/obsidian-at-work/18504)
 - [Can't use Obsidian at work.
 Any suggested workarounds? - Basement - Obsidian Forum](https://forum.obsidian.md/t/cant-use-obsidian-at-work-any-suggested-workarounds/4451/3)

-# Web/Brower-Based Obsidian

-- All of these options will essentially run Obsidian somewhere else with mechanisms in place to make other essentials work:
-	- Syncing
-	- User Management
-	- Community Plugin Management
-	- Networking
-	- Security

-There's only one option that seems like it could scale and that's [Kasm Workspaces](../../📁%2005%20-%20Organizational%20Cyber/Remote%20Desktop%20Gateways/Kasm%20Workspaces/Kasm%20Workspaces.md) but the general solution are [Remote Desktop Gateways](../../📁%2005%20-%20Organizational%20Cyber/Remote%20Desktop%20Gateways/Remote%20Desktop%20Gateways.md)

-## Kasm Workspaces for Obsidian | Browser-Based Obsidian

-- [ ] Implement Kasm Workspaces in the browser with Obsidian and custom images ➕ 2024-11-20
 # Syncing & Collaboration

 [Collaboration in Obsidian](../Contributable%20Obsidian%20Wiki/Collaboration%20in%20Obsidian/Collaboration%20in%20Obsidian.md)